idle-meerkat/sdevwiki-fork/Policer.md

 ## Precedence over Static Trap Limits

-You cam add a dynamic (user) ACL rule with the flow which matches the static profile flow.
-In this case, the user-defined rule will have precedence over the static rule, and all limitations on dynamic traps are applied for this trap (4000 pps per TC, default TC = 3 etc.).
+You can add a dynamic (user) ACL rule with the flow which matches the static profile flow.
+In this case, the user-defined rule has precedence over the static rule, and all limitations on dynamic traps are applied for this trap (4000 pps per TC, default TC = 3 etc.).
 For example, to create an ACL trap rule with precedence over the LLDP static rate limiter, enter the following command:
 ```
 sudo tc qd add dev sw1p26 clsact